mqureshi12/Kampfire/README.md

 - If you would like to test it, please see the link below.
 You can create your own account or use the login provided.

+### NOTE: Google Maps functionality may not work properly as my GCP trial has ended.

 Username: kampfiretestlogin |
 Password: kampfiretestpassword@10